o-reza/Demography-of-California-Wildfires-Damages-and-Reason/README.md

 -Wildfires in California Due to Lighting & Acres Burned -Human-Caused Wildfires in California & Acres Damage

-The Website link is [here](https://calmatters.org/california-wildfire-map-tracker/) You can visit the Public Tableau Dashboard [here](https://public.tableau.com/app/profile/omar.reza/viz/DemographyofCaliforniaWildfiresDamagesReason/Dashboard1)
+The Website link we scrapped data from is [here](https://calmatters.org/california-wildfire-map-tracker/)

+You can visit the Public Tableau Dashboard [here](https://public.tableau.com/app/profile/omar.reza/viz/DemographyofCaliforniaWildfiresDamagesReason/Dashboard1)

 ## Build from sources and run scraper